jonathanhogg/flitter/docs/canvas3d.md

 - If this fails then a convex hull will be computed from the model and this used instead.

-Note that the last step, computing a convex hull, is basically shrink-wrapping the model.
+Note that the last step, computing a convex hull, effectively shrink-wraps the model.
 This will work fine if the original model was already convex, but if not this will paper over any concave sections.
 A warning will be written to the console if this step is taken.

-The result of any CSG operation will also be a watertight mesh, this means that the model will have computed vertex normals based on the average of the surrounding face normals.
-For a smooth object, this will render as expected.
+The result of any CSG operation will also be a watertight mesh, this means that all adjacent faces will have shared vertices with normals computed as an average of the face normals.
+For a smooth object, this will render correctly.
 However, a model with any sharp edges will show strange shading distortions at these edges.
-For this reason, constructed models automatically default to applying [edge snapping](#model-shading) with `snap_edges=0.05`, or about 18°.
-This can be controlled by adding a `snap_edges` attribute to the top node in the hierarchy.
+For this reason, constructed models automatically have [edge snapping](#model-shading) applied with the snap angle set to 0.05 turns (about 18°).
+This can be controlled by adding an explicit `snap_edges` attribute to the top node in the model construction tree.

-## Texture Mapping

-(placeholder)